BTrDB/smartgridstore-manual/prerequisites.md

 ```

 Next you need to replace the kubernetes controller manager container.
 This is a workaround for the fact that
 kubeadm does not put the rbd tools inside the kcm container.
-On your masters, edit the file `/etc/kubernetes/manifests/kube-controller-manager.json`.
+On your masters, edit the file `/etc/kubernetes/manifests/kube-controller-manager.yaml`.
 In that file, change the specified image
-to `btrdb/kubernetes-controller-manager-rbd:1.6.2`.
-As the name implies we built this image for kubernetes 1.6.2.
-If this
-guide has gone out of date, you can see how we built that container in [the github repo](https://github.com/immesys/smartgridstore/tree/master/k8s_tools/kcm-ceph).
+to `btrdb/kubernetes-controller-manager-rbd:1.7.0`.
+As the name implies we built this image for kubernetes 1.7.0.
+If your kubernetes is a different version you can see how we built that container in [the github repo](https://github.com/BTrDB/smartgridstore/tree/master/containers/kcm-ceph).
 It generally does not work well to use the wrong version of kubernetes controller manager, so please ensure the version matches your kubernetes version.
 Alternatively AT&T maintain [a KCM image with almost identical changes](https://github.com/att-comdev/dockerfiles/tree/master/kube-controller-manager), so you can consider using theirs.

 Not being a kubernetes expert, I got the new image to take effect by restarting the entire master machine.
 After it comes back up, ensure that all your daemons are functioning properly, I found that some